adamchalmers/blog/content/grids-1.md

 tags = ["rust", "programming"]
 +++

-While doing some graphics programming in Rust, I needed to write an efficient type for reading and writing data in a 2D grid.
-In this post, we'll compare two different implementations of a grid, dipping our toes into data parallelism with Rayon and benchmarking with Criterion.
+While making a [raytracer in Rust](https://github.com/adamchalmers/raytracer), I needed an efficient way to store the pixels of a 2D image.
+In this post, we'll compare two different implementations of a 2D grid datatype, dipping our toes into data parallelism with Rayon and benchmarking with Criterion.

 <!-- more -->